jkroepke/openvpn-auth-oauth2/docs/Debugging Errors.md

 ## named cookie not present

 Debugging this issue is a bit hard.
-At least here is a step by step guide to debug the cookie handling on the browser.
+At least here is a step-by-step guide to debug the cookie handling in the browser.

-I assume, you are using a Chrome-based Browser.
+I assume you are using a Chrome-based Browser.

 ### Requirements